8 Tips for Getting Your A.I. Model Production Ready

 4. Understand Your Resources

-Before putting your model into production, make sure you understand what resources will be available in the home production infrastructure.
-This is important because it ensures you understand any limitations you might have up-front, as well as seeing the end to and flow of the model and the ways it can be exploited.
+Before putting your model into production, make sure you understand what resources will be available to you.
+This is ensures you understand any limitations you might have up-front, as well as seeing the end to and flow of the model and the ways it can be exploited.

 5. Consider Your Model Inputs

 It’s a good idea to think about any requirements from a data input perspective from the offset.
-For example, will the model need to perform any data transformation before being able to ingest it?
+E.G, will the model need to perform any data transformation before being able to ingest it?
 Understanding these considerations before production will help you avoid running into issues.

 6. Consider Your Model Outputs